Duke Krok: History

+Election of Krok as judge, lithograph by Joseph von Führich (1820).

 František Palacký argued that the figure of Krok was influenced by the ruler Sámo; however, other authors, eager to prove a supposed Celtic origin of the Czech people, have been quick to say that the name Krok may have arisen from the Celtic name Crocco.
 Other theorists suggest a connection with Krakus (Krak), a mythical Polish prince and the presumed founder of Kraków.

 Another theory suggests the names of the Přemysl ancestors arose from a mistaken interpretation by Cosmas.
 According to postulation by Vladimír Karbusický, Cosmas likely contrived them when trying to read a lost Latin transcription of an old-Slavonic message.
 When the ancestral names are combined and reassessed, they can roughly cohere an assumed text:

-"Krok‘ kazi tetha lubossa premisl nezamisl mna ta voj‘n ni zla kr‘z mis neklan gosti vit..."
+"Krok' kazi tetha lubossa premisl nezamisl mna ta voj'n ni zla kr'z mis neklan gosti vit..."

 In modern English, this may translate to:

 "Halt your steps, Tetha, and rather think, I do not intend war or evil upon you, we do not bow to the cross, we welcome guests..."

 The alleged message is speculated to be from the Czech princes to the Franks, perhaps in relation to the Battle of Zásek c.
 849 described in the Annales Fuldenses.